Reactive Cycles

 Perhaps it’s better if I explain with an example.

 A dog will attack if it feels threatened.
-But as soon as the threat disappears, the dog’s mentality and physicality instantly begin returning to equilibrium.
-After a few minutes of relaxation response, it is as if the threat never existed.
-I
+Then, as soon as the threat is gone, the dog’s mentality and physicality instantly begin returning to equilibrium.
+After a few minutes of relaxation response, it bumbles back into its life as if the threat never existed.
+Unlike us the dog doesn’t take what’s happened in a personal way – it just reacted to make the threat disappear, then it relaxed.

 But with us it’s different.

-I was in a supermarket once and a man and a woman passed me by pushing a trolley loaded with groceries.
-As they passed I noticed they were in the midst of a whispered argument – and I heard the man hiss, ‘I wasn’t angry before, but you made me angry, and that makes me really angry.’
+For example, I was in a supermarket one day when a man and a woman passed by pushing a trolley loaded with groceries.
+I could hear they were in the midst of a whispered argument – and as they passed I heard the man hiss, ‘I wasn’t angry before, but you made me angry, and that makes me really angry’ This is a classic reactive cycle.
+In effect, he was angry about being angry – his internal story being, he hated feeling angry, and his anger was making him even more angry.
+Angry thinking in his mind in a dance with the hormonal charge of anger in his body.

 An acquaintance of mine who was struggling with depression once said, ‘You know the most depressing thing about being depressed?’